aaronbenny0506-lang/travel-intel-api/obstacle_log.md

 # Obstacle Log : API-Powered Travel Intelligence Tool

 ## 1. The "obvious" API (restcountries.com v3.1) is dead
-Every write-up of this exact project points at `https://restcountries.com/v3.1/name/{name}`, free and keyless.
-Hitting it now returns:

 ```json
 {"success": false, "data": null, "errors": [{"message": "This API version has been deprecated..."}]}